fatiando/fatiando/doc/develop.rst

 This way we can keep track of who is working on what and avoid duplicated work.

-To help keep track of what you need to do, copy this checklist to the PR description
-(adapted from the
+To help keep track of what you need to do, a checklist will be automatically inserted into the pull request description (adapted from the
 `khmer docs
 <http://khmer.readthedocs.org/en/v1.1/development.html#checklist>`__)::